Rainyan/autoprocprio/README.md

-This script *should* be video game anti-cheat safe — all it does is iterate running processes, and selectively read & reassign said process priority and CPU affinity levels — but use at your own risk.
+This script *should* be video game anti-cheat safe — all it does is iterate running processes, and selectively read & reassign said process priority and CPU affinity levels, much like one could manually do using a task manager — but use at your own risk.

 For Python module requirements, please see the [requirements](requirements.txt) file.